 Swiss Passport issued in East Berlin, East Germany

-The Swiss / East Germany diplomatic relation began in Dec 1972 when Switzerland recognized East Germany (GDR) as independent state.
-The fist mission was just a trade mission and was opened in Nov 1972.
-Hansjakob Kaufmann was the first and only head of this trade mission which closed in 17 Mar 1973.
-A day later the first Swiss embassy was established.
-In 15 years the Swiss embassy had only 4 different ambassadors.This Swiss passport was issued during the period of ambassador Peter Dietschi who was in this post from Sep 1982 till Aug 1987.
+The Swiss / East Germany diplomatic relation began in Dec 1972 when Switzerland recognized East Germany (GDR) as an independent state.
+The first mission was just a trade mission and was opened in Nov 1972.
+Hansjakob Kaufmann was the first and only head of this trade mission which closed on 17 Mar 1973.

 The passport was issued for a fee of 38CHF or 45.60 East Mark.